• Skip to primary navigation

 • It's so easy and simple to make!

 • It has the most incredible flavour.
-This tea is rich and creamy with undertones of caramel and vanilla.
+This homemade tea is rich and creamy with undertones of caramel and vanilla.

 • This Japanese tea is made with just a few ingredients - milk, black tea and a sweetener of your choice.